 Being at the forefront of knowledge and research in trade and investment, and continuously applying this research for policy purposes and investment decisions, the WTI is keen to be recognised as a specialised knowledge broker on trade and investments, and therefore offers platforms for experts, practitioners, business leaders, legislators, and regulators to meet with each other and with leading experts in the field, to exchange views, get updated on latest insights and developments, discuss (future) policies, review existing policies, and shape their thoughts in the areas of trade and investment.

-For more information on the platforms for exchange and learning of the WTI, please contact the WTI Outreach team at email@example.com
+For more information on WTI platforms for exchange and learning, please contact the WTI Outreach team at firstname.lastname@example.org